stratisproject/Documentation/source/SmartContracts/Handbook/uses-of-smart-contracts.rst

 1. The owner of the smart contract to receive the highest bid as payment for the item.
 2. Unsuccessful bidders to withdraw the bids they made.

-The Stratis smart contract Visual Studio Project Template contains a basic example of an auction.
-Later in this document, you will be given step-by-step instructions on how you can deploy and experiment with this example auction.

 Smart contracts for voting
 --------------------------